-WHEREAS, a public hearing was conducted on June 7, 2010, for which a notice inviting the public to express its views and objections to said budget was published in the Inland Valley Daily Bulletin on May 21, 2010; and,
+WHEREAS, a public hearing was conducted on June 2, 2008, for which a notice inviting the public to express its views and objections to said budget was published in the Inland Valley Daily Bulletin on May 16, 2008; and,

-WHEREAS, the original of said proposed budget document will be revised to reflect all amendments, changes and modifications, which up to the time of the adoption of this resolution, the Housing Authority believes should be made in said proposed budget as so submitted, including the correction of any non-substantive errors discovered.
+WHEREAS, the original of said proposed budget document will be revised to reflect all amendments, changes and modifications, which up to the time of the adoption of this resolution, the Housing Authority believes should be made in said proposed budget as so submitted, including the correction of any non-substantive

-NOW, THEREFORE, BE IT RESOLVED by the City Council of the City of Pomona, sitting as the Commission of the Housing Authority of the City of Pomona, as follows:
+NOW, THEREFORE, BE IT RESOLVED by the City Council of the City of mona, sitting as the Commission of the Housing Authority of the City of Pomona, as

 SECTION 1.
-The proposed operating budget of the Housing Authority, as amended and modified, for the Fiscal Year July 1, 2010 through June 30, 2011 funding is hereby adopted and approved in the amount of \$13,204,800, a copy of which is on file and available for public inspection in the Office of the City Clerk.
+The proposed operating budget of the Housing Authority, as amended and modified, for the fiscal year July 1, 2008 through June 30, 2009 is hereby adopted and approved, a copy of which is on file and available for public inspection in the Office of the City Clerk.